GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

   may participate as part of one or more teams.
 An individual or entity:

-  * Shall have submitted an innovation to participate in the competition under the rules promulgated by the Administration for Community Living;
+  * Shall have submitted a proposed innovation to participate in the competition under the rules promulgated by the Administration for Community Living;

   * Shall have complied with all the requirements under this section;